stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Confirmation notice**.
 Choose a notice template from the drop-down if you want to send a patron notice when a title-level request is created.
 * **Cancellation notice**.
 Choose a notice template from the drop-down if you want to send a patron notice when a title-level request is canceled.
 * **Expiration notice**.
 Choose a notice template from the drop-down if you want to send a patron notice when a title-level request expires without having been fulfilled.

 Click **Save** at the bottom of the screen to save any changes.

+## Settings > Circulation > Print hold requests

+**Allow print hold requests (Open - Not yet filled)**.
+Check the box if you want the option to print [Search slips](../../../access/requests/requests/printing-hold-request-search-slips) for hold requests.

+Click **Save** at the bottom of the screen to save any changes.